 9. Stay Occupied and Relax

 When recovering from surgery, it’s essential you relax and limit activity.
-Allow the healing process to take place.
-Recovery could take longer if you try and rush the process.
+Avoid strenuous exercise and allow yourself to heal properly.
+Recovery times could take longer if you try and rush the process.
 Keep yourself occupied.
 Download some books on your Kindle or go to the library and check some out.
 Watch movies on Hulu or Netflix.
 Taking it easy will help you recover better and maybe even quicker.

 10. Be Patient

 It takes time to heal.
+Minimal discomfort is normal.
 Swelling won’t go away right away.
 Scarring will be pink for a while as they heal, and it may take weeks or months for you to see your final results.
 Patience is key here.

 Set Up an Appointment for a Consultation Today

-Contact our office at 415-915-9000 today to set up your consultation with Dr. David Sieber and/or to learn about the cosmetic procedures he performs.
+Contact our San Francisco Plastic Surgery office at 415-915-9000 today to set up your consultation with Dr. David Sieber San Francisco Plastic Surgeon and/or to learn about the top cosmetic procedures he performs.
 Alternatively, you can go online here to set up your appointment.